| A church called "The Journey" was brought to my

 powers.
 How tragic when Christian leaders consider man-made characters

+as most worthy of their admiration.
+None of that Old-Fashioned Religion!
 The youth program is touted with the slogan "This is not your

 Grandma’s church!" as if that should be avoided like the plague.
 This